 "Okay smart-guy, did you hurt her self-esteem?"

 "Dude, all I did was believe in her, train her in any skill she wanted, and have faith we could succeed together.
-I turned her into a model, fashionista, performer, web designer and more."
+I grew her from weird hippie into model, fashionista, performer, web designer and more."

-Jason yawns at another of these Monday evening sessions.
+Jason yawns, bored of these Monday evening sessions.
 He shuffles the ugly govt. issue ‘male privilege’ worksheets they’d given him.
 He wonders, was it just him, or was the anger management counselor getting… angry at him?